ningzhangfisk/CSCI241/Slides/Topic07.md

 ![tree node](../Resources/treenode.png)

 ### The Tree Abstract Data Type
+Note that `node` and `position` are used interchangably for a tree.
 + The tree ADT then supports the following **accessor methods**
   - root(): Returns the position of the root of the tree (or null if empty).
   - parent(p): Returns the position of the parent of node p (or null if p is the root).